"A good set changes your personality": Young guy dared to rock tips

 @YolandaMbaleki commented"

-Self-taught Capetonian lady finally opens her own salon after 3 years trying, Mzansi applauds her business.
+Self-taught Capetonian lady finally opens her own salon after 3 years of trying, Mzansi applauds her business.

 In other nail-related stories, Briefly News reported about a woman who never gave up on becoming her boss.